ayuadhe/b2b-rfm-segmentation/README.md

 Individual client contributions are notably thin, ranging from **4.1% at the highest** down to **1.7% at the 80% cumulative mark**, with minimal spread between them.
 This indicates that revenue is evenly distributed  across the observed client base, with no single dominant account.

-Two strategic implications follow from this finding:
+Two key implications emerge from this finding:

-- The business is **not exposed to high concentration risk**: the loss of any single client would not critically impact overall revenue.
+- The business has a relatively balanced revenue base with no strong concentration risk.
 - There is **no quick win** from focusing exclusively on a handful of top accounts.
 Sustainable revenue growth must therefore come from **broad-based improvements across segments:** retaining top-tier clients, accelerating mid-tier development, and reducing churn exposure at the lower end.

 <br>